Dikeni Salifou: Club career

 A youth product of FC Augsburg, Salifou transferred to Werder Bremen on 5 May 2022 signing a professional contract.
 He was initially assigned to the Werder Bremen reserves.
 He made his senior and professional debut with Werder Bremen as a late substitute in a 2–0 Bundesliga win over VfB Stuttgart on 5 February 2023.

+On 26 August 2024, Salifou was loaned by Austria Klagenfurt in Austria.

 International career

 Born in Germany, Salifou is of Togolese descent.
 He was called up to represent the Togo national team in March 2022, but could not debut due to an injury.

-Playing style
+Style of play

 Salifou is a technical and athletic player, who can play as a defensive midfielder or as centre-back.